evanlouie/evanlouie.github.io/_posts/2017-12-14-develpment-with-docker-compose.md

       - 6379:6379
 ```

-Note: By default, containers can ping eachother via their service name, the `depends_on` marks one your services to require the listed ones to be started (doesn't check if "ready") before itself can start.
+Note: By default, containers can ping eachother via their service name, the
+`depends_on` marks one your services to require the listed ones to be started
+(doesn't check if "ready") before itself can start.

-In order to make development easier, add `ports` mappings to expose the container ports to the host (`<hostPort>:<containerPort>`).
-Now you can develop locally on your host machine while having the `mongo` and `redis` containers exposed.
-In this example, `mongo` is accessible by the host via: `mongodb://0.0.0.0:27017` and `redis` via `redis://0.0.0.0:6379`.
+In order to make development easier, add `ports` mappings to expose the
+container ports to the host (`<hostPort>:<containerPort>`).
+Now you can develop
+locally on your host machine while having the `mongo` and `redis` containers
+exposed.
+In this example, `mongo` is accessible by the host via:
+`mongodb://0.0.0.0:27017` and `redis` via `redis://0.0.0.0:6379`.

-This is my default dev environment I run when developing locally (minus the `web` service).
-Exposing to my host persistant MongoDB, PostgreSQL, and MySQL databases as well as volatile redis cache:
+This is my default dev environment I run when developing locally (minus the
+`web` service).
+Exposing to my host persistent MongoDB, PostgreSQL, and MySQL
+databases as well as volatile redis cache:

 ```yaml
 version: "3"